bendtherules/blog-hashnode-backup/ck8d4todk00t4xes1fr1o0ena.md

 One example of this is rewriting `foo.bar()` using a intermediate variable - ` fn = foo.​bar;  fn()`.

-If `bar` was referencing other values from foo using `this`, those values will become undefined or resolve to a wrong variable.
+So, if `bar` was referencing other values from foo using `this`, those values will become undefined or resolve to a wrong variable.

 🧠 This is exactly the reason why passing methods as callback changes the value of `this` (passed within it).
-Instead of calling a method directly, callback is passed as a function and called later by some other code.
+Instead of calling a method directly, callback is actually passed as a function and this function is later called by some other code.

 ## In other words,